bladewheels/GildedRoseAPI/README.md

 ## This is a Java/SpringBoot-based HTTP/REST API server for a fictitious entity, 'The Gilded Rose'.

-* The requirements are: to produce a public HTTP-accessible API.
-The Gilded Rose would like to utilize a **surge pricing** model like Uber to increase the price of *items* by 10% if they have been viewed *more than 10 times in an hour*.
+* The requirements are: "...to produce a public HTTP-accessible API.
+The Gilded Rose would like to utilize a **surge pricing** model like Uber to increase the price of *items* by 10% if they have been viewed *more than 10 times in an hour*."
    * i.e.:
      * [ ] Retrieve the current inventory (i.e. list of items)
      * [ ] Buy an item (user must be authenticated)